flatt-security/shisho/docs/content/learn-shisho/03-constraint.md

 - Pattern-based rule constraint
 - Regex-based rule constraint

-The remained section describes what they are and how they behave with the following Terraform code example:
+The remaining section describes what they are and how they behave with the following Terraform code example:

 ```
 // (R1)